boydmeredith/jbreda_kilosort/README.md

 ```

 **6.** Set up mex-cuda-GPU per kilosort [readme](https://github.com/MouseLand/Kilosort2)
-  **note**: unsure if this needs to be done each time or is a one time thing.
+  **note:** unsure if this needs to be done each time or is a one time thing.
 Will get an error "Undefined function or variable 'mexThSpkPC'." if not set up properly
 ```
 cd /utils/Kilosort2/CUDA
 module purge